texty/manipulative_news_methodology/README.md

 in final ranking we left only sites with more than 200 relevant news and more that 25% of manipulative news.
 It is simple aggregation of classification results.<br>

-Confusion matrix of classifier's prediction on test dataset (threshould=0.41, True = this is emotionally manipulative item):
+Confusion matrix of classifier's prediction on validation set (threshould=0.41, True = this is emotionally manipulative item):

 | Classifier's result ----->   | True       | False     |
 |-------------------|----------|--------|